 We know that Google search results pages (SERPs) contain links with tracking info, and that many users have Google accounts, so Google can watch their behavior over time.
 Google provides webmasters with Google Analytics free of charge.
 Google provides the Chrome web browser free of charge.
 Google isn’t expending resources to do all this tracking, and write all this software, without a return on their investment.
 We can safely assume that Google will somehow use all that data to improve their search results with features like Sitelinks.

 If I were Google, I’d be very interested to know which search results have above-average click through rates for particular keywords.
 I’d also like to know if searchers were happy with my search results.
 If too many searchers choose a listing and then return to the SERP, that could indicate a poor quality search result.
 All this information is collected automatically, providing a scalable way to identify search spam, and the opposite, search “gems.”
 A search gem with significant search volume would be the ideal candidates for a Sitelinks listing.

 How to Improve the Odds of Getting Sitelinks

 While we can only make educated guesses, we may as well do things that are also good for Search Engine Marketing (SEM) and user experience.
-Even if our guesses are off, we won’t be wasting effort with these recommendations:
+Even if these guesses miss the target, you won’t be wasting effort with these recommendations: